 Once all the flowers on a stem have finished blooming, cut the stem just below the inflorescence, leaving a much foliage as possible, to make sure all the plant’s energy is directed back into the bulb rather than into forming seeds.

 This lily is a superb addition to both formal and informal gardens, combined with roses and many other flowers.
 For the best effect, place them in groups of 3-5 (or more).
 Lilies do well grown with other low, shallow-rooted plants that help hide the sometimes bare lower stems and keep the roots cool.
-I like the combination of the purple spikes of Agastache with the pink lily flowers, but they also look very impressive rising from a bed of ferns or baby’s breath (Gypsophila), or combined with Phlox paniculata ‘Bright Eyes’ (light pink flowers with a dark pink eye) for a monochromatic color scheme.
+One suggestion is to combine the purple spikes of Agastache with the pink lily flowers.
+They also look very impressive rising from a bed of ferns or baby’s breath (Gypsophila) or combined with Phlox paniculata ‘Bright Eyes’ (light pink flowers with a dark pink eye) for a monochromatic color scheme.
 This hybrid can also be grown in containers and is fairly easy to force.
 The bulbs should be planted deeply in the container and overplanted with annuals.

 Stargazer’ is very easy to grow.
-It does best in full sun in the Midwest, but will tolerate partial shade.
+It does best in full sun in the Midwest but will tolerate partial shade.
 It thrives in almost any type of well-drained soil, including heavy clay.
-Plant bulbs in early spring or fall, or potted plants any time during the growing season.
+Plant bulbs in early spring or fall or potted plants any time during the growing season.
 They need to be planted fairly deeply – about 6”for large bulbs.
 Mulching will help insulate the soil, allowing newly planted bulbs to continue growing their roots into late fall, and will also delay emergence of frost-tender shoots in spring.
-Established lily bulbs don’t need winter protection where snow cover is dependable, but a winter mulch – applied after the soil freezes – may be beneficial in more northern areas without reliable snow cover (I have never done this in my garden on the border between zones 4 and 5, and the ‘Stargazers’ have never suffered even in snowless years).
+Established lily bulbs don’t need winter protection where snow cover is dependable but a winter mulch – applied after the soil freezes – may be beneficial in more northern areas without reliable snow cover.
 This should be removed late in the spring.
 A light mulch of shredded leaves, compost or shredded bark will prevent weeds from germinating and will keep the roots cool during the growing season.

 Fertilize lightly in early spring, if desired.
 This lily generally has few pests, although voles may feed on the bulbs, rabbits may nibble emerging shoots, aphids may infest the flowers, and deer sometimes find them appetizing.

 Fall is the best time to move or divide clumps, when the bulbs go dormant.
-Handle the fleshy bulbs carefully, and replant at the same depth as soon as possible.
+Handle the fleshy bulbs carefully and replant at the same depth as soon as possible.
 Any smaller offset bulbs should be planted at a depth three times their height.
-This hybrid is easy to propagate from scales (many other oriental lilies can be difficult to propagate).
+This hybrid is easy to propagate from scales, unlike many other difficult to propagate oriental lilies.

 – Susan Mahr, University of Wisconsin – Madison